vueuse/vueuse/packages/core/useFetch/index.md

    */
   immediate?: boolean
   /**
+   * Will automatically refetch when:
+   * - the URL is changed if the URL is a ref
-   * Will automatically refetch when the URL is changed if the url is a ref *
+   * - the payload is changed if the payload is a ref *
    * @default false
    */